Dopamine (2025 film): Production

 In July 2025, it was reported that Angga Yunanda and Shenina Cinnamon would star in their first film together following their marriage in February, with Teddy Soeria Atmadja attached as the director.

 Release

-Dopamin had its world premiere as the closing film of the Jakarta Film Week on 26 October 2025.
+Dopamin had its world premiere as the closing film of the 2025 Jakarta Film Week on 26 October.
 It was released in Indonesian theatres on 13 November 2025.
-It will compete for the Indonesian Screen Awards at the 20th Jogja-NETPAC Asian Film Festival.
+It garnered 158,339 admissions during its theatrical run.
+It competed for the Indonesian Screen Awards at the 20th Jogja-NETPAC Asian Film Festival.